ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/README.md

 <h5> Course Alignment : </h5>

 - In this experiment students will look at the fundamentals of stack , including performance specifications.
-Then we introduce the concept of linked structures and focus on their utility in developing simple, safe, clear, and efficient implementations of stacks .
+Then introduction to the concept of linked structures and focus on their utility in developing simple, safe, clear, and efficient implementations of stacks .
 - The course is aligned to give students, an understanding by visualizing of how stack is implemented using linked list.

 <h5> Universities Mapped : </h5>